secwexen/aapp-mart/DISCLAIMER.md

 **​2.1.
 No Developer Liability:** In no event shall the developers, contributors, and maintainers of this project assume any responsibility or liability for misuse, damage, or legal consequences arising from the use of this software.

 **2.2.
 Warranty Disclaimer:** This software is provided **“as is”** and **"as available"**, without warranty of any kind, express or implied.

+**2.3.
+Acknowledgement & Acceptance:** By accessing, cloning, or using this repository, you acknowledge that you have read, understood, and agreed to all terms listed in this disclaimer.